lsblakk/pystar/docs/webapp.rst

 Django apps can live anywhere on the "Python path."
 That just means that you have to be able to ''import'' them when your Django project runs.

-In this tutorial, we'll create our poll app in the workshop_mysite directory for simplicity.
+In this tutorial, we'll create our poll app in the myproject directory for simplicity.
 In the future, when you decide that the world needs to be able to use your poll app and plug it into their own projects, you can publish that directory separately.

-To create your app, make sure you're in the workshop_mysite directory and type this command:
+To create your app, make sure you're in the myproject directory and type this command:

 .. code-block:: bash